yifanlu/usbmc/README.md

 1. Vita memory card will be used if inserted.
 2. USB storage will be used if inserted and formatted correctly.
 3. Internal memory will be used if it exists (PSTV and PCH-2000).

+Note that plugins from `ur0:tai/config.txt` will be loaded as well as from `ux0:tai/config.txt` so make sure you don't load the same things twice!